Steemblocks/Steem-Local-HTML-Js-Tool/README.md

 ### STEEM Delegation Tool
 - The tool calculates the equivalent VESTS for the entered STEEM amount using the current blockchain conversion rate.
-- It constructs a `delegate_vesting_shares` operation and broadcasts it to the STEEM blockchain.
+- It constructs a `delegate_vesting_shares` operation and broadcasts it to the Steem blockchain.

 ### STEEM Cancel Delegation Tool
 - The tool constructs a `delegate_vesting_shares` operation with `0.000000 VESTS` to cancel all delegated VESTS.
-- It broadcasts the operation to the STEEM blockchain.
+- It broadcasts the operation to the Steem blockchain.

 ---

 ## Dependencies
-- [steem-js](https://github.com/steemit/steem-js): A JavaScript library for interacting with the STEEM blockchain.
+- [steem-js](https://github.com/steemit/steem-js): A JavaScript library for interacting with the Steem blockchain.

 ---